ra1028/Former/README.md

 ```

 ## Usage
-You can setting the cell appearance and events callback at the same time.
+You can set the cell's appearance and events-callback at the same time.
-ViewController and Cell does not need to override the ones that are provided by default.
+ViewController and Cell do not need to override the provided defaults.
 ### Simple Example
 ```Swift
 import Former